Getting started

 - Begins monitoring resource usage across all workloads

-- Generates rightsizing recommendations within 24-48 hours
+- Generates rightsizing recommendations almost immediately

-- Applies recommendations automatically (if configured)
+- Applies recommendations automatically (if configured) or when your Pods restart

 - Updates continuously as usage patterns change